Otedola’s firm pays $33m for Geregu power plant, as NCP oks Korean firm to buy 70% of Egbim plant

-The firm was given 15 days grace but it paid the purchase sum immediately after the approval was granted.
+Though the firm was given 15 days grace, it paid the purchase sum immediately after the approval was granted.

 This coming on the heels of National Council on Privatisation (NCP) chaired by Vice-President Namadi Sambo’s approval for the sale of 70 per cent of Egbin power plant in Lagos to a Korean firm, KEPCO for the sum of $407.3 million.

 At a meeting held Thursday at the Presidential Villa, the NCP also approved a NIPOST reform bill, that will make the postal agency to return to its role of regulating the industry and also as an operator.
 But the two functions will be separated as a Postal Commission will be created to act as the regulator.

 Addressing State House Correspondents after the meeting which lasted for several hours, Chairman of the Technical Committee of NCP, Atedo Peterside, explained that the Agbin power plant which is currently valued at over $670 million, has appreciated more than the $549 million it was valued in 2007 when the federal government began negotiations to sell only 51 per cent equity of the plant to the same firm.

 On the Egbin Power Plant, Peteside said, “What we have done today (on Thursday) is after negotiations and approval by the NCP, is to agree to sell 70 percent of the plant to KEPCO which is a South Korean company.

 “KEPCO will pay $407.3m.
 At the time the transaction was done in 2007, Egbin was valued at $549m and they actually paid a deposit of 10 percent of the amount based on that valuation.